Rich with culture and history, Spain is a fabulous place to visit. And for many people, the idea of living in Spain seems like a dream come true.

 It is a great choice for retirees and self-employed workers who aren’t seeking employment.

-What else makes Spain a challenging place for expats?
+What else makes Spain a challenging place for expatriates?
 It’s difficult for expats to purchase a property because dealing with locals attorneys and the Spanish government is challenging.
 In fact, the bureaucracy of the Spanish government is a major complaint from most expats.

 The hardest thing to adjust to for many expats is the siesta.
 In theory, it’s a great idea, but the reality is that during the siesta most places shut down.

 Shops and businesses usually close from 2 to 5 pm.
 Bars and restaurants tend to remain open at that time, then close from about 4 pm to 8 or 9 pm.
-You can’t just go anywhere you want at any time of day, and that’s a bit more culture shock than many expats can handle.
+You can’t just go anywhere you want at any time of day, and that’s a bit more culture shock than many expatriates can handle.

 Things to Know About Living in Spain